PRVRobotics/Sojourner-WRO-FutureEngineers-2026/README.md

 # Team Description

-Our team is made up of Yeriel Cruz, an aspiring aerospace engineer who wants to gain valuable experience in robotics; Eliel Salas, a technology enthusiast who is interested in expanding his knowledge of technology while also exploring different culinary cultures; and Aurelio Perez, an art and aviation aficionado who enjoys trying new things and wants to gain experience in the field of robotics.
+Our team is made up of:
+Yeriel Cruz, an aspiring aerospace engineer who wants to gain valuable experience in robotics.

+Eliel Salas: a technology enthusiast who is interested in expanding his knowledge of technology while also exploring different culinary cultures.

+Aurelio Perez: an art and aviation aficionado who enjoys trying new things and wants to gain experience in the field of robotics.

 # What is the purpose of this Git Hub?